Respaired/Darya_TTS/README.md

 - **Speech editing.**
 - **Multispeaker generation** via control tags (`<S1>`, `<S2>` etc.), disfluencies (`uh`, `umm`), and non-speech sounds through supported emojis.
 - **Phoneme-level Persian, Tajik and Russian support.**
+- **Possibly the largest Zero-shot Persian model out there**
 - **Cheap and easy to train.**

 ## Details

 The goal of this project was to see if I could develop the fastest modern speech synthesizer possible on a limited budget, without compromising on the model size. <br>
-1B was chosen because I had the headroom; on cheaper GPUs, ~500M makes more sense.
+1B was chosen because I had the headroom.

 - Speed: